 Treating gingivitis is all about quality AND quantity.
 Good brushing (and eventually flossing) technique.

 Either one alone won't do the trick.
-You can brush 10 times a day but without good technique you won't make much progress.
+You can brush 10 times a day with the fanciest electric toothbrush but without good technique you won't make much progress.

 With a little effort anyone can drastically improve the health of their gums in just a few minutes a day.